-Remember different festival like Chinese New Year, Diwali etc. Learn how people prepare for them and then you can gear your business for them too.
+Remember different festivals like Chinese New Year, Diwali, etc. Learn how people prepare for them and then you can gear your business for them too.

-Your direct sales recruiting efforts will definitely pay of when you look at making friends in a new culture!
+Your direct sales recruiting efforts will definitely pay off when you look at making friends in a new culture!

 Respect Other Cultures

 It is key that you try to pronounce peoples’ names properly especially if you want to recruit business partners!
 If it is a name that is new to you, please don’t guess!

 Visit NYR Organic’s website